cyesha/Plotly-Exercises/README.md

 # Plotly-Exercises
-Sample visualizations using Plotly from LinkedIN E-Learning
+Sample visualizations using Plotly from LinkedIn E-Learning More to folloe